kazurayam/VisualInspectionOfExcelAndPDF/README.md

 ## Problem to solve

 The Excel files in the page are irregularly updated, and the publisher does not provided any notification.
-Therefore my system has to
+Therefore my solution has to

 1.  visit the web page regularly and automatically, for example once a day

-2.  download the current version .xlsx files, compare the content with some previous version to find if there are any updates.
+2.  download the current version .xlsx files, compare the content with some previous version to find if any updates there are.

 3. If any updates found, take some action.
-For example, put the newer .xlsx files into some organizational file server and send an E-mail to those who are concerned.
+For example, transfer the .xlsx files into some organizational file server and send some notification to those who are concerned: send messages to MQ and E-mail etc.

-The 1st problem (running a process regularly and automatically) is easy to solve using Linux [cron](https://en.wikipedia.org/wiki/Cron), Windows [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/about-the-task-scheduler), and some Continuous Integration servers like [Team City](https://www.jetbrains.com/teamcity/).
+The 1st problem (running a process regularly and automatically) is easy to implement using Linux [cron](https://en.wikipedia.org/wiki/Cron), Windows [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/about-the-task-scheduler), and some Continuous Integration servers like [Team City](https://www.jetbrains.com/teamcity/).
 Katalon offers [Test Ops](https://www.katalon.com/testops/) of course.

-The 3rd problem (taking some actions when your script find it necessary) is easy to solve by your custom programming.
+The 3rd problem (taking some actions when your script find it necessary) can be solved by straight-forward custom programming.

-The 2nd problem is difficult. **How can my software detect that the current version of an Excel file is updated?
+The 2nd problem is challenging. **How can my software detect that the current version of an Excel file is updated?
 How can my software present visually the difference between the current and previous Excel files?**

 How to compare a 2 Excel files? --- this is a technical challenge.
 My [Visual Inspection in Katalon Studio](https://forum.katalon.com/t/visual-inspection-in-katalon-studio-reborn/57440) showed that my product is capable of comparing pairs of PNG images and pairs of text files regardles its format --- HTML, XML, JSON, CSV, CSS, JS.
 However, `.xlsx` and `.pdf` are binary files.
 My text differ module can not deal with those binary files.

 ## Solution

-I would call my product that addresses the aforementioned problem **Patrol** for short.
+I would call my product **Patrol** for short.
+A Patrol will visit web site, scrape it, find changes in it, and take some actions.

 I have developed and published a set of Java/Groovy library to build a Patrol for me and for you.